zzhangjii/learning-library/ospa-library/github-ideas/README.md

    1. Oracle Learning-Library (production)
    1. OSPA Learning-Library (staging, one of Ale's, Dan's, or John's - tbd)
 * Developers create .zip file for desired folder and make it available to "Admins" for unzip and load.
 Zip file will be shared using email, LCMS, or Slack (go-ospa-github). - WCGW? :pray:
-* Developer Github access is not required.
+* Developer Github access is not required

 ### Suggested Workflow(s)
    1. (If new) Developer checks to see if appropriate folder already in repository; if not, request from "Admins"